jayantasamaddar/quick-reference/vuejs/README.md

 ## Options API vs Composition API

 Vue 3 has the Composition API, which aims to address code reusability and readability in Vue 3, especially in larger applications.

+The reasons why the Composition API was introduced in Vue 3 are:

+1. Improve Readability as components grow.
+2. Code reusability patterns in Vue 2 had drawbacks.
+3. Limited TypeScript support.

 ---